questdb/time-series-streaming-analytics-template/README.md

 named `trades`.

 We can also consume events from that topic by running:
-`docker exec -ti rta_kafka_broker kafka-console-consumer --bootstrap-server localhost:9092 --topic trades`.
+`docker exec -ti rta_kafka_broker kafka-console-consumer --bootstrap-server rta_kafka_broker:29092 --topic trades --from-beginning`.

 You will notice the output is very weird.
 When you are running any of the examples (trades, smart_meters, or transactions) that use
 AVRO instead of JSON, the output will be in AVRO binary format.
 To check output of AVRO topics in kafka we provide a